 There is a second, oft-overlooked chapter of toilet training.
 Every kid has to learn to wipe his or her own butt.
 Most kids in America toilet train between two and three-and-a-half years of age, which is actually pretty late by international standards.
 None of those kids have the motor skills necessary to wipe their butts.
 They can’t see back there to know if they’ve done it right, and have no internal sensation to tell them when they are done.
-And no matter how much they want to be big kids and entirely independent, they simply may not develop the dexterity they need for some months.
+And no matter how much they want to be big kids and entirely independent, they simply may not develop the dexterity need for wiping butts for some months.

-How to Teach a Kid to Wipe
+How to Teach a Toddler to Wipe Their Butt

 - Set Realistic Expectations – certain motions, no matter how important, can’t be done well without a certain level of motor skills.
 Not every kid will have those motor skills yet, and that’s okay.